soltesz-lab/ca1/connections/README_conn.txt

 		particular postsynaptic cell of this type, a function of the divergence from the presynaptic cell and convergence onto the postsynaptic cell)

+Line 4:	number of connections desired.
+Either line 3 or line 4 is used
+		to determine the connections; never both.
+Line 3 is used for the random one and line 4 is used for the randfast one.